- Fantastic Team

 - Published: April 12, 2019

 Every house has spiders.
 These small, 8-legged protectors survive by eating flies, mosquitoes, ants, along with other insects and are mostly harmless to humans and pets.
-Yet many people get the willies each time an arachnid passes by them and even more so when there is a full on spider invasion.
-That is completely understandable, of course.
-Any pest infestation is dangerous and as soon as you notice the start of one, you should always call a professional exterminator.
+Yet often we get the willies each time an arachnid passes by them and even more so when there is a full on spider invasion.

 So keep reading if you are someone who: